World’s 9 Best Residency Options

-And those aren’t the only ways one residency can be “easier” than another.
 You also want to consider how difficult the residency, once obtained, is to maintain.
 As well, there are different kinds of residency programs—those intended specifically for retirees, for example, and those you qualify for through investment.
-Some of these are “easier” than others, of course.

 Here’s how I’d rate your best options across categories right now…

-While qualifying for residency in Colombia is easy, it’s not as simple as being a citizen of certain countries.
-Where Colombia shines, though, is its process.
+While qualifying for residency in Colombia is easy, it shines for its application process.
 It’s straightforward, transparent, and doesn’t require a background check from your current country of residence.
-All requirements are clearly spelled out on the immigration website, and the requirements aren’t open to interpretation at the point when you interact with the individual immigration agents… as can be the case elsewhere in the world (Mexico, for example).
+All requirements are spelled out on the immigration website, and they aren’t open to interpretation at the point when you interact with the individual immigration agents, as can be the case elsewhere in the world.

 Dominican Republic—Easiest Residency To Maintain

 The Dominican Republic has what is probably the easiest residency permit to maintain.
 It comes with no time-in-country requirement.
 Once you’ve obtained permanent residency, you keep it simply by renewing your residency card every four years.
 If you’re not in the country to renew your card, you don’t lose your residency, you simply pay a penalty for every month you’re late in renewing.
-The nominal monthly penalties can add up over time if you go too long, but, as a backup residency, this can be your best option.
+As a backup residency, this can be your best option.